 - Prohibiting "pension holidays," where employee or employer contributions to pay for pension benefits are suspended

 - Ending the practice of allowing state workers to purchase air time, or additional service credit for time they did not actually work

 - Requiring new state employees to work longer to qualify for retiree health benefits.

-Though they wished the proposals went further and did more to protect California taxpayers, Senate and Assembly Republicans introduced the Governor's original proposal in the Legislature.
+The Governor's plan has attracted strong bipartisan support.
+Senate and Assembly Republicans this week introduced the Governor's proposal in the Legislature.
 The measures, Senate Constitutional Amendment 18 (Huff), Senate Bill 1176 (Huff), Assembly Constitutional Amendment 22 (Smyth and Conway), and Assembly Bill 2224 (Smyth and Conway), would enact the identical legislative language as crafted by the Brown Administration.